nokia/SReXperts/docs/tools/tools-clab-vscode-plugin.md

 Now that we have created a topology, lets use the extension to manage the lab lifecycle.

 In the lab explorer, you should notice the lab we have created under the 'Undeployed local labs' tab.
-You can deploy the lab either of below methods:
+You can deploy the lab using either of the following methods:

 - Use the Deploy (:fontawesome-solid-play:) button on the floating panel in TopoViewer.